Rachnerd/angular1typescript/README.md

 _The static $inject array tells the Angular injector which dependencies to inject.__

 ```
-Generate 10 people with the RandomUserService and save the response to
+Generate 10 people with the RandomPersonService and save the response to
 a people property in OverviewComponent (don't use 'function').

 Visualize the 10 people using ng-repeat in overview's template.